hbctraining/Intro-to-R-flipped/lessons/04_introR_packages.md

 ## Learning Objectives

 * Explain different ways to install external R packages
-* Demonstrate how to load a library and to find functions specific to a package
+* Demonstrate how to load a library and how to find functions specific to a package

 ## Packages and Libraries